aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

-Basically, running the parallel version on 8 cores divides the running time by 2.
+Basically, running the parallel version on 8 cores divides the running time by a factor 2 to 3.

 ```python